atrace/knit-a-temperature-blanket/README.md

 - [ ] Display pattern result alongside pretty colour visualisation of blanket
 - [ ] Export knitting pattern to print
 - [ ] Add line of previous progress e.g. already knitted january, just focus on pattern for feb - march.
-- [ ] WIP Separate page for configuring temperature colour key
 - [ ] About or home page explaining a temperature blanket
 - [ ] Auto-generate temperature ranges based on previous years' data
 - [ ] Give more user feedback / instruction on creating sharable URL
+- [ ] Use some pretty icons for edit colour range button

 ### Sneak Peek